Michael McDonald (musician)

-Michael McDonald (born February 12, 1952) is an American singer, keyboardist and songwriter known for his distinctive, soulful voice and as a member of the bands the Doobie Brothers (1975–1982, 1987, 2019–present) and Steely Dan (1973–1974).
-McDonald wrote and sang several hit singles with the Doobie Brothers, including "What a Fool Believes", "Minute by Minute", and "Takin' It to the Streets."
-McDonald has also performed as a prominent backing vocalist on numerous recordings by artists including Steely Dan, Christopher Cross, and Kenny Loggins.
+Michael H. McDonald (born February 12, 1952) is an American singer, keyboardist, and songwriter.
+Known for his distinctive, soulful voice, he was a backing vocalist for Steely Dan from 1973 to 1980 and the lead vocalist of the Doobie Brothers across various stints (1975–1982, 1987, 2019–present).
+McDonald wrote and sang several hit singles with the Doobie Brothers, including "What a Fool Believes", "Minute by Minute", "Takin' It to the Streets", "Real Love" and "It Keeps You Runnin'".
+McDonald has also performed as a prominent backing vocalist on numerous recordings by artists including Steely Dan, Toto, Christopher Cross, and Kenny Loggins.

 McDonald's solo career consists of nine studio albums and a number of singles, including the 1982 hit "I Keep Forgettin' (Every Time You're Near)".
-During his career, McDonald has collaborated with a number of other artists, including James Ingram, David Cassidy, Van Halen, Patti LaBelle, Lee Ritenour, The Winans, Aretha Franklin, the rock band Toto, Grizzly Bear, Joni Mitchell, and Thundercat.
+During his career, McDonald has collaborated with a number of other artists, including James Ingram, David Cassidy, Van Halen, Patti LaBelle, Twinkie Clark, Lee Ritenour, the Winans, Aretha Franklin, Grizzly Bear, Joni Mitchell, and Thundercat.
 He has also recorded for television and film soundtracks.
 McDonald is the recipient of five Grammy Awards, and was inducted into the Rock and Roll Hall of Fame as a member of the Doobie Brothers in 2020.

-Early years
+Early life

-McDonald was born on February 12, 1952, into a Catholic Irish American family in Ferguson, Missouri, a suburb of St. Louis.
-McDonald attended McCluer High School, where he played in local bands, including Mike and the Majestics, Jerry Jay and the Sheratons, the Reeb-Toors/Younger Brothers, and the Guild.
+McDonald was born on February 12, 1952, in the St. Louis suburb of Ferguson, Missouri.
+McDonald attended McCluer High School, where he played in local bands, including Mike and the Majestics, Jerry Jay and the Sheratons, the Reeb-Toors/Younger Brothers and the Guild.
 In 1970, while playing with a band called Blue, he was discovered in an Illinois night club by RCA staff producer Rick Jarrard, who offered him a record contract and brought him to Los Angeles.
+He is of Irish Catholic ancestry.

+Career

 Steely Dan

 McDonald became a member of Steely Dan's touring band in 1973, singing lead and backing vocals.
 As he recalled in a 2016 interview:

 I literally threw my piano in the back of my Pinto and drove down to where they were rehearsing and auditioned.
 Remarkably I got the gig, not because of my keyboard playing but because I could sing all the high parts.
 I could tell that appealed to Donald (Fagen)—'cause I could sing like a girl.
 McDonald became one of the many in-studio adjunct members of the band, providing backing vocals on tracks for 1975's Katy Lied.
-He appeared on subsequent Steely Dan recordings, including 1976's The Royal Scam and 1977's Aja.
+He appeared on subsequent Steely Dan recordings, including 1976's The Royal Scam, and 1977's Aja.
 He also played keyboards on some Steely Dan tracks.

-McDonald continued to provide backing vocals for Steely Dan through their 1980 release, Gaucho.
-In 2006, he joined Steely Dan on the band's summer tour, both as the opening act and as part of the band.
+McDonald continued to provide backing vocals for Steely Dan for their 1980 release, Gaucho.
+In 2006, he rejoined Steely Dan on the band's summer tour, both as the opening act and as part of the band.